parameter1/sso/packages/model/README.md

 - this would use an `updateMany` operation

 #### Inversion
-When inversed the relstionsip becomes One-To-Many (1:N)
+When inversed the relationship becomes One-To-Many (1:N)
 - _one_ `Organization` has _many_ `Workspaces`

 ### Examples